xizon/fullstack-nextjs-app-template/README.md

 [The first deployment takes a few minutes because it needs other docker libraries, and it only takes tens of seconds after that]

-**Step 5.** Run your application.
+### 👣 (Step 5) Run your application.
 Based on the tags you gave your Dockerfile, you can now run them with the docker run command.

 The -p flag exposes the container's ports to services outside of docker (the first port is the port exposed to the outside).
 Use of multiple ports: `docker run -p <host_port1>:<container_port1> -p <host_port2>:<container_port2>`